nref/speaking/modular_reasoning/modular_reasoning.md

 <!-- incremental_lists: true -->

 <!-- pause -->
-## Stable Guarantee
+# Stable Guarantees

-- programming only to guarantees made by other modules' spec.
+- If we program only to guarantees made by other modules' spec, then we are programming *at the logic/design level*.

 <!-- pause -->
 ## Spec: Preconditions